vvvv666/greenfield-docs/src/docs/api-sdk/events.md

 # Blockchain Events

-There are two types of events doc:
+There are two categories of events in the cosmos-sdk documentation:

-1. Some old modules introduced in the cosmos-sdk don't emit typed events.
-   Their events are listed in a Markdown document under the module's spec folder.
+1. Old modules may not have typed events, which means their events are listed in a Markdown document under the module's spec folder.

-2. The new modules introduced in the cosmos-sdk or developed by the Greenfield team emit typed events.
-Their typed events are defined in a protobuf file.
-   For these modules, we can refer to their protobuf file directly.
+2. New modules introduced in the cosmos-sdk or developed by the Greenfield team emit typed events, which are defined in a protobuf file.
+Therefore, for these modules, we can refer directly to their protobuf file.

-Following are the events that the Greenfield blockchain emits, grouped by modules:
+Here are the events grouped by modules that are emitted by the Greenfield blockchain:

 * [Authz](https://github.com/bnb-chain/gnfd-cosmos-sdk/blob/master/proto/cosmos/authz/v1beta1/event.proto)